cajuncoding/FlurlGraphQL/README.md

 ### Data Models with Nested Paginated results
 In GraphQL it's easy to expose nested selections of a result than itself is a paginated set of data.
-Thats why de-serializing this into a normal model is complex and usually results in dedicated data models that are cluttered / polluted with unecessary elements such as `Nodes`, `Items`, 'Edges', or `PageInfo`, `Cursor`, etc.
+Thats why de-serializing this into a normal model is complex and usually results in dedicated data models that are cluttered / polluted with unecessary elements such as `Nodes`, `Items`, `Edges`, or `PageInfo`, `Cursor`, etc.

 You can still use these models if you like but in many cases with these nested data elements we primarily care about the results and would like to keep a simplified model.
 This is handled by the api in that any List<> or Array in your data model (aka implements `ICollection`) that